disclose-framework/spec/specification/overview.md

 **Appeals.** Verifiers subject to suspension or revocation MAY appeal to the governing body within 30 days of the status change.
 The appeal process and outcomes are published publicly.

 **Registry versioning.** The registry is versioned.
-Agents SHOULD subscribe to registry change notifications published at `https://discloseframework.dev/registry/changelog`.
+Agents SHOULD subscribe to registry change notifications published at `https://discloseframework.dev/registry/changelog` *(coming soon)*.

 ### Verifier Benchmarks